West could cut U.S. dollar access for Russian companies, UK's Johnson says | Headlines

 - United Kingdom

-The United States and Britain would seek to cut off Russian companies' access to U.S. dollars and British pounds if the Kremlin orders an invasion of Ukraine, British Prime Minister Boris Johnson told the BBC.
+The United States and Britain would cut off Russian companies' access to U.S. dollars and British pounds if the Kremlin orders an invasion of Ukraine, British Prime Minister Boris Johnson said on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)